 The Ad26.ZEBOV / MVA-BN-Filo combination is indicated to provide an active acquired immunity Ebola virus.
 Clinical results indicate that Ad26.ZEBOV prime immunization readily induces an immune response enhanced by MVA-BN-Filo boosting, inducing a durable immunity to Ebola Zaire.
 Both the prime and boost are well tolerated with a good safety profile.

 Janssen's Ebola vaccine regimen is specifically designed to support preventive vaccination in countries that are at risk of Ebola outbreaks, as well as for other at-risk groups such as healthcare workers, Biosafety Level 4 (BSL-4) lab workers, the military deployed from other countries, airport staff and visitors to high-risk countries.
-Therefore, this prophylactic 2-dose regimen is not suitable for an outbreak response where immediate protection is necessary.
+Therefore, this prophylactic 2-dose regimen is unsuitable for an outbreak response where immediate protection is necessary.

 Data from two papers published in The Lancet Infectious Diseases on September 13, 2021, demonstrated that the Johnson & Johnson Ebola vaccine regimen generated robust humoral immune responses in adults and children, with the immune responses persisting in adults for at least two years.

 Zabdeno (Ad26.ZEBOV) and Mvabea (MVA-BN-Filo) Dosage

-Heterologous 2-dose vaccination with Ad26.ZEBOV and MVA-BN-Filo against the Ebola virus were found well tolerated and immunogenic in healthy volunteers.
+Heterologous 2-dose vaccination with Ad26.ZEBOV and MVA-BN-Filo against the Ebola virus were well tolerated and immunogenic in healthy volunteers.
 The vaccine is administered as an intramuscular injection.
-A study published in 2020 found 'the two-dose heterologous regimen with Ad26.ZEBOV and MVA-BN-Filo were safe, well-tolerated, and immunogenic, with humoral and cellular immune responses persisting for 1 year after vaccination.
+A study published in 2020 found 'the two-dose heterologous regimen with Ad26.ZEBOV and MVA-BN-Filo were safe, well-tolerated, and immunogenic, with humoral and cellular immune responses persisting for one year after vaccination.

-A Zabdeno booster is recommended by the EMA for individuals at high risk of Ebola virus exposure if their 2-dose vaccine regimen was completed more than 4 months ago.
+The EMA recommends a Zabdeno booster for individuals at high risk of Ebola virus exposure if their 2-dose vaccine regimen was completed more than four months ago.
 And, if four weeks have passed, the Johnson & Johnson Ebola vaccine can be administered to an individual vaccinated with a COVID-19 vaccine.

 Zabdeno (Ad26.ZEBOV) and Mvabea (MVA-BN-Filo) Side Effects